aws/ota-for-aws-iot-embedded-sdk/MISRA.md

     flags are from standard linux header, and this is the normal way of using them.
 Hence we silence the warning here.

-#### Rule 10.4
-_Ref 10.4.1_

-- MISRA C-2012 Rule 10.4 requires using the same type for comparisons.
-OTA_MAX_FILE_SIZE is a macro defined at compile time which will then be compared against the fileSize.
-In our static analysis target it believes these to be different types, and casting to different types doesn't remove the warning, due to this we supress the warning.

 #### Rule 10.8
 _Ref 10.8.1_